dentarg/auth0-blog/_posts/2017-08-23-automatically-mapping-dto-to-entity-on-spring-boot-apis.markdown

 ## Next Steps: Exception Handling and I18N

 With the `@DTO` annotation and its companion `DTOModelMapper`, we have built a solid basis that allow us to easily hide implementation details about our entities.
-Together, they smooth the development process of RESTful endpoints by automatically mapping DTOs into entities and also by validating the data sent through these DTOs.
+Together, they smoothen the development process of RESTful endpoints by automatically mapping DTOs into entities and also by validating the data sent through these DTOs.
 Now, what we are missing is a proper way to handle exceptions thrown during these validations, and also unexpected exceptions that might occur during the flight.

 We want to provide an experience as great as possible for whomever consume our API, and this includes giving well formatted error messages.
-More than that, we wan't to be able to communicate with users that speak other languages, besides English.
+More than that, we want to be able to communicate with users that speak other languages, besides English.
 Therefore, in the next article, we are going to tackle exception handling and I18N (Internationalization) on Spring Boot APIs.
 Stay tuned!